Lakedance International Film Festival: 2007–2009

 In March 2007, the Greenfields announced they were changing the film festival's name from the "Idaho Panhandle International Film Festival" to the "Lakedance International Film Festival" or just "Lakedance" for short, and that the dates of the film festival would be changed from August to September 9–16, 2007.

 Later that same year, Lakedance announced the signing of a title sponsor, Schweitzer Mountain Resort, and a modification of their name and logo to read "Schweitzer Lakedance".
 Also, two new events were added to the film festival: The first ever outdoor screening at Sandpoint's City Beach Park, free to the public, and VIP cruises on Lake Pend Oreille aboard the Shawnodese.

 In 2008 Lakedance was held on September 7–14, and featured two more new additions: The formation of the "North Idaho Filmmaker Grant" program, sponsored by Washington Trust Bank, designed to assist talented North Idaho filmmakers by providing additional funding for their next movie to be shot in North Idaho, and original program cover art for their program by renowned Sandpoint artist Lisa VanDerKarr and the formation.

-The final Lakedance festival in Sandpoint was staged in 2009, after which the Greenfields left the area to launch the Edmonds International Film Festival in Edmonds, Washington, in October 2010.
+The final Lakedance festival in Sandpoint was staged in 2009, after which the Greenfields left the area to re-launch the Edmonds International Film Festival in Edmonds, Washington, in October 2010.
 The Edmonds festival was subsequently canceled in 2011.